Martin compactifications of affine buildings: Introduction

-Let us now discuss on some pre-existing compactifications.
+Let us discuss now some pre-existing compactifications.
 Many of them were initially defined when the affine building comes from a semisimple algebraic group $\mathbf{G}$ over a locally compact non-Archimedean valued field $k$, the first ones being due to E.~Landvogt thanks to a gluing procedure \cite{Landvogt}.
-In this context, by Bruhat--Tits theory \cite{BruhatTits1972}, the group $\mathbf{G}(k)$ acts on an affine building $\scrX$ and the action is strongly transitive in the sense that $\mathbf{G}(k)$ acts transitively on the inclusions of an alcove (i.e. a maximal simplex) in an apartment.
+In this context, by Bruhat--Tits theory \cite{BruhatTits1972}, the group $\mathbf{G}(k)$ acts on an affine building $\scrX$ and the action is strongly transitive in the sense that $\mathbf{G}(k)$ acts transitively on the inclusions of an alcove ({\it i.e.} a maximal simplex) in an apartment.
 To our knowledge, the richest situation from the perspective of algebraic structures where full Bruhat--Tits buildings are compactified (not only their vertices) and where integral models of $\mathbf{G}$ (as defined in \cite{BruhatTits1984}) are taken into account, is treated in \cite{RTW10}.
-This requires to use Berkovich analytic geometry over non-Archimedean fields but at the end leads to connections with representation theory \cite{RTW12} and algebraic geometry \cite{RTW17}.
-The outcome is a finite family of compactifications, indexed (as in the case of symmetric spaces) by the conjugacy classes of parabolic subgroups.
-In the biggest one, corresponding to the choice of a minimal parabolic subgroup, the closure of the vertices is equivariantly isomorphic to the group-theoretic compactification, hence to the Martin compactification at the bottom of the spectrum, that is $\zeta=\rho$.
-Therefore, the case of a parameter above the bottom of the spectrum, $\zeta>\rho$, provides new compactifications of vertices which take into account additional radial parameters for the convergence of unbounded sequences (in addition to distances with respect to some faces of the Weyl sectors in the building).
-The following theorem collects Theorems \ref{thm:BerkoMartin} and \ref{thm:BrTMartinAbove} in Appendix \ref{ap:2}. \begin{main_theorem} Let $\mathbf{G}$ be a semisimple algebraic group defined over a locally compact non-Archimedean valued field $k$, and let $\scrX$ be its Bruhat--Tits building.
-We choose a good vertex in $\scrX$ and denote by $K$ its stabilizer.
-Let $p$ be a compactly supported bi-$K$-invariant well-behaved probability measure on $\mathbf{G}(k)$.
-Then the Martin compactification $\clr{\scrX}_{M, \varrho}$ can be equivariantly identified with the maximal Satake--Berkovich compactification of $\scrX$ (from analytic geometry); hence for $\zeta>\varrho$, the Martin compactification $\clr{\scrX}_{M, \zeta}$ is the join of $\clr{\scrX}_{M, \varrho}$ with the Gromov visual compactification. \end{main_theorem} In other words, in Theorems \ref{th - Martin} and \ref{th - alg gr} we provide a concrete potential-theoretic way to construct compactifications that could only be obtained artificially by means of joining two previously known compactifications (i.e. embedding diagonally the building in their product and taking the closure of the image).
+This requires to use Berkovich analytic geometry over non-Archimedean fields, and at the end this leads to connections with representation theory \cite{RTW12} and algebraic geometry \cite{RTW17}.
+The outcome is a finite family of compactifications, indexed (as for symmetric spaces) by the conjugacy classes of parabolic subgroups.
+In the biggest one, corresponding to the choice of a minimal parabolic subgroup, the closure of the vertices is equivariantly isomorphic to the group-theoretic compactification, hence to the Martin compactification at the bottom of the spectrum ({\it i.e.} when $\zeta=\rho$).
+Therefore, the case of a parameter above the bottom of the spectrum, $\zeta>\rho$, provides new compactifications of vertices which take into account additional radial parameters for the convergence of suitable unbounded sequences (in addition to distances with respect to some faces of the Weyl sectors in the building).
+The following theorem collects Theorems \ref{thm:BerkoMartin} and \ref{thm:BrTMartinAbove} (more precisely, the identification of the Martin compactification at the bottom of the spectrum with the maximal Satake--Berkovich, polyhedral or group-theoretic compactification is provided by Theorem \ref{thm:BerkoMartin}, and the Martin compactification above the bottom of the spectrum is described in Theorem \ref{thm:BrTMartinAbove}).